Ideal Chern bands are Landau levels in curved space

 \paragraph*{Equivalence with ideal bands --- } In this manuscript, our first goal is to show that any ideal Chern band (for all flavors of idealness introduced in the literature) maps to a LLL $\mathcal{L}(g,B)$ for some choice of non-uniform field and metric.
 In the present context, mapping means that the scalar product and form factors computed within the Chern band can be reproduced using LLL wavefunctions from Eq.~\ref{eq_mostgeneralLLL}, ensuring that both systems share the same interacting phase diagram.
 This definition allows the single-particle wavefunctions of both systems to solely differ by an overall spatially-dependent phase factor that does not change the values of overlaps, \textit{i.e.} for all $\psi_{\rm C}$ in the ideal Chern band there exists $\psi_{\rm L}$ in $\mathcal{L}(g,B)$ such that $\psi_{\rm C} = e^{is} \psi_{\rm L}$ with $s$ a real function independent of $\psi_{\rm C}$.
 This phase factor is needed to reconcile the respective periodic and the quasi-periodic magnetic boundary conditions of $\psi_{\rm C}$ and $\psi_{\rm L}$.
 Equivalence up to this boundary condition sewing phase factor shall be written $\psi_{\rm C} \equiv \psi_{\rm L}$ in the rest of this work.

 For the sake of presentation, we split the discussion into two parts.
 We first focus on the momentum-space conditions for idealness involving the quantum geometric tensor~\cite{roy2014band,wang2021exact}, before turning to the more recent and more general real-space criterion relying on the existence of a ``vortex'' function~\cite{ledwith2022vortexability}.
+We also focus on the case $C=1$, relegating the discussion of greater Chern number to the end of the paper and App.~\ref{app_mostgenericcolorcentered}.